Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Pittsburgh has combined with its opponents to put up more than 42.5 points in three of five games this season.
+- Pittsburgh and its opponents have gone over the current 42.5-point total in three of five games this season.

-- Seattle has combined with its opponents to score more than 42.5 points in all five games this season.
+- Seattle's games have gone over 42.5 points in all five opportunities this season.

-- The combined points per game average of the two teams, 42.8, is 0.3 points above Sunday's over/under.
+- Sunday's total is 0.3 points lower than the two team's combined 42.8 points per game average.

-- This contest's total is 5.1 points under the 47.6 these two squads combine to give up per game in 2020.
+- The 47.6 points per game these two squads have allowed to opponents this season are 5.1 more than the 42.5 over/under in this contest.

-- The Steelers and their opponents have scored an average of 44.3 points per game in 2020, 1.8 more than Sunday's total.
+- Steelers games this season feature an average total of 44.3 points, a number 1.8 points higher than Sunday's over/under.

-- The 42.5-point total for this game is 9.8 points below the 52.3 points per game average total in Seahawks games this season.
+- The 52.3 PPG average total in Seahawks games this season is 9.8 points more than this game's over/under.

 Steelers stats and trends

-- Thus far this season Pittsburgh has two wins against the spread.
+- Pittsburgh has two wins against the spread in five games this year.

-- Pittsburgh's games this year have gone over the total in one out of five opportunities (20%).
+- Pittsburgh's games this year have eclipsed the over/under one time in five opportunities (20%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Seahawks.